dtinth/netdata-action/README.md

 > [!CAUTION]
 > This action is a work in progress.

-This action sets up [netdata](https://github.com/netdata/netdata) to send metrics to a [Prometheus server](https://github.com/prometheus/prometheus) via the [Prometheus remote write API](https://learn.netdata.cloud/docs/exporting-metrics/prometheus-remote-write) while GitHub Actions is running.
+**Your CI workflow can be slow because of many reasons.** Maybe we ran out of CPU power, or maybe the CPU is underutilized due to incorrect config, or maybe it’s idle waiting for IO.
+Maybe there is a lot of page faults, or maybe the network or disk I/O is the bottleneck.
+This action sets up [netdata](https://github.com/netdata/netdata) to send detailed system performance metrics to a [Prometheus server](https://github.com/prometheus/prometheus) via the [Prometheus remote write API](https://learn.netdata.cloud/docs/exporting-metrics/prometheus-remote-write) while GitHub Actions is running.
 This gives you detailed visibility into the performance of your GitHub Actions workflows, which can be helpful optimizing your workflow performance.

 ![image](https://github.com/user-attachments/assets/14dd94f1-8c12-41ff-8ce2-f3e8d7d7a32f)

 In this example, the application server consumes only 2 CPUs out of 4.
+Total CPU utilization is around 75%.
 Further digging shows that our E2E test setup only runs 2 instance of the application server.
 We can increase the number of instances to 4 to better utilize the available resources and make tests run faster.
+We can also slightly increase the number of workers in Playwright to get CPU utilization closer to 90%.

 Without any configuration, Netdata automatically tracks hundreds of metrics about your system's performance.
 Here are some metrics we find useful: